mplspunk/awesome-privacy-engineering/README.md

 * [MySQL Data Anonymizer](https://github.com/globalis-ms/mysql-data-anonymizer) - MySQL Data Anonymizer is a PHP library that anonymizes your data in the database.
 * [Anonymizer](https://github.com/DivanteLtd/anonymizer) - Anonymizer is a universal tool to create anonymized DBs for projects.
 * [Singapore Guide to Anonymization](https://www.pdpc.gov.sg/-/media/Files/PDPC/PDF-Files/Advisory-Guidelines/Guide-to-Basic-Anonymisation-31-March-2022.ashx) - The Singapore Personal Data Protection Commission (PDPC) has published the Guide on Basic Anonymization to provide more practical guidance for businesses on how to appropriately perform basic anonymization and de-identification of various datasets.
-* [Transforming Data in Google Cloud Platform](https://cloud.google.com/dlp/docs/transformations-reference) - This reference covers the available de-identification techniques, or transformations, that can be applied in Google Cloud's Data Loss Prevention (DLP).
-Includes redaction, replacement, masking, crypto-based tokenization, bucketing, date shifting, and time extraction.
+* [Transforming Data in Google Cloud Platform](https://cloud.google.com/dlp/docs/transformations-reference) - This reference covers the available de-identification techniques, or transformations, that can be applied in Google Cloud's Data Loss Prevention (i.e., redaction, replacement, masking, crypto-based tokenization, bucketing, date shifting, and time extraction).
 * Measuring Re-Identification Risk / Privacy Definitions - A series of helpful blog posts by Damien Desfontaines on privacy definitions that attempt to quantify the level of risk associated with a dataset.
     *  [k-anonymity](https://desfontain.es/privacy/k-anonymity.html)
     *  [k-map](https://desfontain.es/privacy/k-map.html)